 For more ideas on what to do with kids any time of the year, check out Vancouver’s best places for children.

-For things to do during the school Spring Break in 2018, check out Vancouver’s Best Place’s Spring Break Activity Recommendations.
+For things to do during the school Spring Break, check out Vancouver’s Best Place’s Spring Break Activity Recommendations.